SunStarSys/www/content/essays/power.md

 ### The Math

-At first the exponential function’s values are microscopically small, and barely increasing over time (on the x axis).
+At first the exponential function’s values are microscopically small, and barely increasing over time (on the `x-axis`).
 But the fundamental issue is that its rate of change is always in fixed proportion to its current value, which means eventually it will hit a point where the increases are astronomical.